RHBusch/ChatAppReactNative/README.md

 * The chat must provide users with two additional communication features: sending images and location data.
 * Data gets stored online and offline.

+##To Start

+* Navigate to the root folder - npm start